-HEADS OF SUBJECT AND KS1 CO-ORDINATORS
+HEADS OF SUBJECT AND SUBJECT CO-ORDINATORS

 Overview of work.
 Heads of Subject and KS1 Co-ordinators will maintain an overview of work being set within their Departments by keeping in regular contact with departmental members and by referring to the updated Medium Term Plans amended for Remote Teaching and Learning.
-Heads of Subject will also oversee the amendment of the curriculum maps for the period of Remote Learning so that these can be shared with parents on the website.
-Time will be allocated for this during INSET.